Moulikde/Moulikde/README.md

 ### Hello there, welcome to my github 👋

+I am an Electronics and Communications Engineer and I graduated in 2016, I've worked as a BI developer in Infosys for 2.1 years.

 - 🔭 I’m currently working on an Android App.
 - 🌱 I’m currently learning Machine Learning and Tableau.
 - 👯 I’m looking to collaborate on a basic online multiplayer app that runs on Android.